Flag of Bhutan: First national flag (1949)

 The CBS document states that the first national flag was designed upon the request of Jigme Wangchuck, the second Druk Gyalpo of the 20th-century Kingdom of Bhutan, and was introduced in 1949 during the signing of the Indo-Bhutan Treaty.
 While the document does not provide an illustration of the original design, black-and-white photographs taken at this historic event provide images of the first Bhutanese flag at the ceremony.

 The design of the flag is credited to Mayum Choying Wangmo Dorji in 1947.
 Lharip Taw Taw, one of the few painters available to the royal court at the time, is said to have embroidered the flag.
-Druk was colored green in accordance with traditional and religious references to yu druk ngon ma (གཡུ་འབྲུག་སྔོནམ), or "turquoise druk".
+Druk was coloured green in accordance with traditional and religious references to yu druk ngon ma (གཡུ་འབྲུག་སྔོནམ), or "turquoise druk".
 Today, a modern reproduction of this historic original (with several significant changes influenced by the modern flag) is displayed behind the throne in the National Assembly Hall in Thimphu.

 According to the CBS document, the original Bhutanese flag was a bicolour square flag divided diagonally from the lower hoist to the upper fly.
 The field of yellow extended from the hoist to the upper fly, and the red field extended from the fly end to the lower hoist.
 In the centre of the flag, at the convergence of the yellow and red fields, is a green Druk, located parallel to the bottom edge and facing the fly.

 However, the CBS document does not illustrate the early versions of the flag and its description of the 1949 flag is not entirely consistent with the photos surviving from 1949.
 It describes the flag as "square", while the proportions of the flag in the photographs appear closer to 4:5.
 The document describes the dragon as "facing the fly end", while the dragon visible in the photos faces the hoist.
 The dragon is described as "parallel to the fly" (meaning, according to a diagram in the document, parallel to the length along the bottom edge of the flag), while the dragon in the photos appears to have a slightly rising vertical slant.
 The dragon is described as "green", but the shade in the photos, if indeed green, must be very pale.

 Western flag books until after 1970 generally show the Bhutanese flag closely resembling the 1949 photos.